Azure-Samples/smartbulkcopy/README.md

 - Tables must be empty
 - Drop any Foreign Key Constraint
-- Drop any Index
+- Drop any Secondary (Non-Clustered) Index

+From version 1.7 if you have a table with a clustered index on it, Smart Bulk Copy will try to copy it as fast as possible, using partitioning if possible and ORDER hint to avoid unnecessary sort.
+Here's how Smart Bulk Copy will try to load tables based on indexes and partitioning:

+**Non-Partitioned Tables**
+- *HEAP Table*: Parallel Bulk Load using Logical Partitions
+- *Table with CLUSTERED ROWSTORE*: Single Bulk Load, Ordered by Index Key Columns
+- *Table with CLUSTERED COLUMNSTORE*: Parallel Bulk Load using Logical Partitions

+**Partitioned Tables**
+- *HEAP Table*: Parallel Bulk Load using Logical Partitions
+- *Table with CLUSTERED ROWSTORE*: Parallel Bulk Load using Physical Partitions, Ordered by Index Key Columns
+- *Table with CLUSTERED COLUMNSTORE*: Parallel Bulk Load using Physical Partitions

-Recreate Foreign Key constrints and indexes after the data has been copied successfully.
+Recreate Foreign Key constraints and indexes after the data has been copied successfully.

-Please note that from version 1.6 performance of copying data into a non-partitioned table with an existing clustered index (but no other indexes) has been improved, but still copying into an heap is much faster as it can happen in parallel.

 ### I would change the code here and there, can I?